bowang-lab/scHash/README.md

 ## Example Usage

-We demonstrate how scHash encodes multiple datasets into hash codes for six public avaialble Pancreas datasets.
+We demonstrate how scHash encodes multiple datasets into hash codes for six publicly available Pancreas datasets.

-The raw data for first five datasets can be obtained from [Harmony](https://github.com/immunogenomics/harmony2019/tree/master/data/figure5).
+The raw data for the first five datasets can be obtained from [Harmony](https://github.com/immunogenomics/harmony2019/tree/master/data/figure5).

-The sixth Pancreas dataset is from [(Wang et al, 2016)](https://diabetesjournals.org/diabetes/article/65/10/3028/34922/Single-Cell-Transcriptomics-of-the-Human-Endocrine) is public available at [GSE83139](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE83139).
+The sixth Pancreas dataset is from [(Wang et al., 2016)](https://diabetesjournals.org/diabetes/article/65/10/3028/34922/Single-Cell-Transcriptomics-of-the-Human-Endocrine) is publicly available at [GSE83139](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE83139).

 We compiled the six datasets into one AnnData object for easy demonstration.
 The processed data can be downloaded [here]().